MPhil or PhD Electronics, Computing or Mathematics*

 How you will learn

-The processes of research teach students many transferrable skills such as being critical, evaluating and synthesising results, writing technical reports, reporting complex data, communicating outcomes to different audiences, project management and negotiation.
-All of these skills make great employees, and will ensure that you are work-ready at the end of your research.
+The processes of research equip students with important transferable skills such as being critical, evaluating and synthesising results, writing technical reports, reporting complex data, communicating outcomes to different audiences, project management and negotiation.
+All of these skills will make you a valued employee and will ensure that you are work-ready at the end of your research.

-As a research student you will become part of the Department of Electronics, Computing and Mathematics.
+As a research student, you will become part of our Department of Electronics, Computing and Mathematics.
 Office accommodation is provided on campus, as is the necessary computing equipment.

 Careers and employability

-If you study for a PhD you can progress in your present job or seek new opportunities in a range of areas such as research and teaching in universities, industrial research centres or publically funded bodies.
-You can also enter management of industrial companies at a senior level.
+With the prestige of a PhD on your CV, you can progress in your present job or seek new career opportunities in a range of areas such as research and teaching in universities, industrial research centres or publicly funded bodies.
+You can also enter management at a senior level within industrial companies.

 What our students say

-Developing software to identify individual bottlenose dolphins, Justin Rogowski
+Justin Rogowski - developing software to identify individual bottlenose dolphins

-Using artificial intelligence to develop a tool for marine conservationists, Justin Rogowski's research into artificial intelligence for his Doctorate has resulted in an important tool for marine conservationists.
-Justin has developed software to analyse the dorsal fins of bottlenose dolphins, and, working with Shannon Dolphin and Wildlife Foundation in Ireland, has mapped unique identifiers for each individual dolphin.
+Using artificial intelligence to develop a tool for marine conservationists, Justin Rogowski's research into artificial intelligence for his doctorate has resulted in an important tool for marine conservationists.
+Justin has developed software to analyse the dorsal fins of bottlenose dolphins.
+Working with Shannon Dolphin and Wildlife Foundation in Ireland, he has mapped unique identifiers for each individual dolphin.
 During his research, Justin discovered that computer graphics and image processing software can be used to identify each dolphin's dorsal fin and the aspects that make it unique.

-The aim of this project is to develop and evaluate auditory spatial imagery presented through tissue conduction.
+The aim of Ian’s project is to develop and evaluate auditory spatial imagery presented through tissue conduction.
 Surround sound delivered through headphone, where one transducer feeds one receiver (ear) has been around for many years, as has the stimulation of the auditory nerves using bone/tissue conduction (vibrations transmitted through the skull).
-However, this project has found that by utilising transducers is multiple locations around the head a more flexible and externalised spatial perception can be achieved than is currently possible using headphones, or standard two channel bone conduction headsets alone.
-This project is investigating the use of bone/tissue conduction 3D audio perception, and also the headset as a tool for monitoring/communication solutions at live events which benefits due to the fact the ears aren’t occluded by the tissue conduction headset, allowing hearing to function normally when worn.
+However, this project has found that - by utilising transducers in multiple locations around the head -a more flexible and externalised spatial perception can be achieved than is currently possible using headphones or standard two channel bone conduction headsets alone.
+This project is investigating the use of bone/tissue conduction 3D audio perception, and also the headset as a tool for monitoring/communication solutions at live events.
+This has benefits due to the fact that the ears aren’t occluded by the tissue conduction headset, allowing hearing to function normally when worn.

-The aim of this project is to investigate the use of 3D sound reproduction techniques in the context of a live event in reality and virtual/augmented reality to ascertain its effectiveness on parameters such as immersion, envelopment and intelligibility.
+Alex’s project aims to investigate the use of 3D sound reproduction techniques in the context of a live event in reality and virtual/augmented reality to ascertain its effectiveness on parameters such as immersion, envelopment and intelligibility.
 Sound is an integral part of how human beings experience the world.
-Sound naturally occurs all round us, from different source locations, in different acoustics and in different environments.
+Sound naturally occurs all round us - from different source locations, in different acoustics and in different environments.
 The way we listen to films, television and music as consumers does not accurately reproduce how we experience sound in the real world.
-The entertainment industry, including theatre and cinema especially, are trying to bridge the gap between how we experience sound in the 3D world compared to an artificial reproduced 2D environment as is often used in standard PA systems.
-This project is developing real-time systems to allow for virtual auditory set design and sound reinforcement that allows us to utilise our natural auditory scene analysis to create a more realistic, immersive and intelligible experience.
-Example 360 Analysis and Auralisation of Derby Theatre using YouTube Spatial https://youtu.be/UplpDBT64x4
+The entertainment industry, including theatre and cinema especially, is trying to bridge the gap between how we experience sound in the 3D world compared with an artificial reproduced 2D environment as is often used in standard PA systems.
+This project is developing real-time systems to allow for virtual auditory set design and sound reinforcement that enables us to utilise our natural auditory scene analysis to create a more realistic, immersive and intelligible experience.
+Check out the Example 360 Analysis and Auralisation of Derby Theatre using YouTube Spatial https://youtu.be/UplpDBT64x4